raquo/Laminar/docs/Documentation.md

 This can be achieved either with `addSource` or `addObserver`.
 Basically, in terms of laziness, with `addSource` EventBus behaves like a stream that merges other streams – much like `EventStream.merge(stream1, stream2)`, but with the ability to add and remove source streams at any time.
 So, if you do `eventBus.writer.addSource(sourceStream)(childOwner)`, `sourceStream` will not be started until and unless `eventBus.stream` is started.
 Conversely, `sourceStream.addObserver(eventBus.writer)(childOwner)` will immediately start `sourceStream` even if `eventBus` does not have any observers.

-The best part of this pattern is that you don't need to write custom logic to call `removeSource` or `removeObserver` when removing a child from the list of children. `childOwner` will take care of that.
+The best part of this pattern is that you don't need to write custom logic to call `removeSource` or `subscription.kill` when removing a child from the list of children. `childOwner` will take care of that.
 Typically that would be the child's Laminar element.
 Laminar elements kill the subscriptions that they own when they get removed from the DOM.

 ### Alternative Event Listener Registration Syntax